Last updated on 23 May 2022 by Leah Hamilton (Qualified Solicitor. Writer at TermsFeed)

-The Google Store example, on the other hand, was not in bold or highlighted but was very clear and written in simple language.
-If you write your clause in capital letters, be sure to break it up into short, easy-to-read paragraphs and simple sentences, so that you don't confuse your customers.
+If you write your clause in all capital letters, as is common to do, be sure to break it up into short, easy-to-read paragraphs and simple sentences, so that you don't confuse your customers.

 If your clauses are difficult to read or hidden amongst large tracts of text, it could be argued that your customers did not have an opportunity to read and understand the clause.

 Third, carefully draft your clauses to make sure all different types of liability are clearly excluded, and that any limitation of liability caps are a reasonable dollar amount in the circumstances.